Bandwidth/ap-docs/methods/conferences/conferences.md

 # Conferences
-The Conference resource allows you create conferences, add members to it, play audio, speak text, mute/unmute members, hold/unhold members and other things related to conferencing.
+The Conference resource allows you create conferences, add up to 20 members to it, play audio, speak text, mute/unmute members, hold/unhold members and other things related to conferencing.
 Once a conference is created there is no timeout associated with it, i.e., the conference will stay in created state until it is explicitly terminated.
 After the last member of a conference is removed from it, the conference will be set automatically as completed.

 <aside class="alert general small">
 <p>